stefanwm13/cyclophobic-reinforcement-learning/docs/index.md

 - Every entry in the action vector now describes how likely a cycle is to occurr if action $a$ is taken.
 - For a view that contains an object, the cycle value identifies a specific action that causes less cycles than the other actions.
 - For a view that contains a non-object the cycle values are non-specific.
-- From statistical learning point of view: Non-object view is more confounded than object view.
+- From a statistical learning point of view: Non-object view is more confounded than object view.

 * * *
 ## Learning pipeline for cyclophobic agent